32-bit CD Based Game Console - Dismantled for reference and curiosity

 Sound could be up to CD quality making for a number of great game soundtracks and provided true voice audio for full motion video games.
 Another neat thing is that while it only had one controller port player one's gamepad connected to the console and each additional gamepad connects to the back of the previous one in a daisy chain affair of up to eight pads.
 This meant there is only one cable stretching across the floor to the conole.
 The original FZ-1 and Goldstar controllers also offered a headphone jack and volume control so gamers could play without bugging the people around them.

-While the 3DO was a very impressive piece of hardware compared to the offerings of SEGA and Nintendo it was a VERY expensive games console by comparison being retailed for $699.95USD at its release.
+While the 3DO was a very impressive piece of hardware compared to the offerings of SEGA and Nintendo it was a VERY expensive by comparison being retailed for $699.95USD at its release.
 Why so expensive?
 SEGA and Nintendo worked to the model of selling their consoles and making almost no profit on them and instead making their money on fairly high game royalties.
 The idea with the 3DO was to make the hardware the money-maker and instead only gather $3.00USD per game sold making it an attractive platform for software developers.

-Even with this consumer disinterest the price remained high as marketing placed the 3DO as a high end multimedia system with gaming abilities and so justified the consumer cost.
-1994 saw Atari's 'Jaguar' and Sony's 'Playstation' in full circulation and consuming most of the market interest in CD based systems.
+Even with this consumer disinterest, the price remained high as marketing placed the 3DO as a high end multimedia system with gaming abilities and so justified the consumer cost.
+1994 saw Atari's Jaguar and Sony's Playstation in full circulation and consuming most of the market interest in CD based systems.
 That combined with poor sales and the SEGA Saturn entering the market saw production of the 3DO cease in late 1996.